spack/spack/lib/spack/docs/workflows.rst

 be done with it.
 It is always possible to ``spack load`` any set of installed packages, whether or not they are consistent, and run their binaries from the command line.
-However, a set of installed packages can only be linked together in one binary if it is consistent.
+However, a set of installed packages can be linked together in one binary only if it is consistent.

-If the user produces a series of ``spack spec`` or ``spack load`` commands, in general there is no guarantee of consistency between them.
+If the user produces a series of ``spack spec`` or ``spack load`` commands, in general there is no guarantee of consistency among them.
 Spack's concretization procedure guarantees that the results of any *single* ``spack spec`` call will be consistent.
-Therefore, the best way to ensure a consistent set of specs is to create a Spack package with dependencies, and then instantiate that package.
+Therefore, the best way to ensure a consistent set of specs is to create a Spack package with dependencies and then instantiate that package.
 We will use this technique below.

 -----------------
 Building Packages
 -----------------

-Suppose you are tasked with installing a set of software packages on a system in order to support one application -- both a core application program, plus software to prepare input and analyze output.
+Suppose you are installing a set of software packages on a system to support one application: a core application program plus software to prepare input and analyze output.
 The required software might be summed up as a series of ``spack install`` commands placed in a script.
 If needed, this script can always be run again in the future.
-For example:
+For example,

 .. code-block:: sh